DucktapeEngine/Ducktape/CONTRIBUTING.md

 # Contributing

 **Note**: Please do not submit pull requests with new features or major changes.
 Instead, please file an issue first for discussion.
 If you'd like a feature implemented into the Game Engine, feel free to use [this issue template](https://github.com/DucktapeEngine/Ducktape/issues/new?assignees=&labels=&template=feature_request.md&title=).
 Or if you encountered a bug, you may use [this issue template](https://github.com/DucktapeEngine/Ducktape/issues/new?assignees=&labels=&template=bug_report.md&title=) instead.

 ## 🖥️ How to set up `Ducktape` for development?
-You can compile and run Ducktape locally with a few easy steps.
+You can compile Ducktape locally with a few easy steps.
 Clone the repository using git:
 ```
 git clone https://github.com/DucktapeEngine/Ducktape.git